 Additional tips to cut costs

-So now you have ideas to make the cheapest meals but there may still be room to save money in your budget.
+So now you have ideas for the cheapest meals to make, but there may still be room to save money in your budget.
 Here are some key tips!

 Utilize the freezer

-Many items that you can buy on sale can be frozen to help extend the life of the things and allow you to stockpile when you can.
-Meat, dairy items, bread, casseroles, and soups are all food items that can freeze for later use.
-Please check out FoodSafety.gov for more tips and recommendations.
+The key to making cheap easy meals is to utilize a freezer!
+Many items that you can buy on sale can be frozen to help extend the life of the food and allow you to stockpile when you can.